saturnin13/crypto-mining-data-analysis/README.md

 # Finally

-1/ Adjust time to avoid DDoS protection
+1/ Add the coinmarket api id of the currency in CoinmarketcapDataScrapper (https://api.coinmarketcap.com/v2/listings/) 2/ Adjust time to avoid DDoS protection